-In the interviews about stress and health habits, you heard several examples of can and can't.
-Listen to the examples again:

-- Person 1: I lie awake at night . . . can't go to sleep, thinking or worrying.
-Then I'm tired the next day, and I can't think clearly. - Person 2: I can eat and eat and eat . . . anything. - Person 3: I start smoking more-one cigarette after another.
-Just can't stop. - Person 4: I can't eat.
+The Sound of It: In the intervie examples of a ews about stress and health habits, you heard several can and can't.
+Listen to the examples again: Stressed Words- CD 1, Can or Can't?
+TR 35 Person 1: I lie awake at night can't go to sleep, thinking or worrying.
+Then I'm tired the next day, and I can't think clearly.
+Person 2: I ca an eat and eat and eat anything.
+The state of the s Person 3: I sta art smoking more-one cigarette after another.
+Just can't p. was the color of the color of the Person 4: I can't eat.
 Here are some more examples.
-Listen to the difference in stress:

-I can RIDE a BIKE.

-I CAN'T RIDE a BIKE.

-He can RIDE a HORSE.

-He CAN'T RIDE a HORSE.

-Children who live with smokers are more than wice as likely to develop lung cancer later in life than children of non-smoking parents.
+Listen to the difference in stress: I can RIDE a BIKE.
+Children who live with I CAN'T RIDE a BIKE. smokers are more than He can RIDE a HORSE. wice as likely to develop He CAN'T RIDE a HORSE. man children of non- smoking parents. these sentence the difference?

-Do you hear the difference?
 Can't is louder and clearer.
-Listen to these sentences.
-Do you hear can or can't?
+Listen to es.
+Do you hear can or can't ?
 Check the answer.
-You will hear each sentence two times.

-CAN CANT

-1.

-2.

-3.

-4.

-5.

-6.

-7.

-8.

-9.

-10.

-Introduce Someone
+You sentence two times.
+CAN CAN'T the state of the s 1. and the second second second in 2. monthly or series has now and 3. entremoliosopol is pilata 4. ment I what say the me were 5 the management of move more hand 6 7 A SECTION AND ADDRESS OF THE PERSON ADDRESS OF THE PERSON AND ADDRESS OF THE PERSON AND ADDRESS OF THE PERSON ADDRES The last two states and the last of the la 8 the Contract of the Contract o 9. the street of th 10

-- I'd like you to meet...

-- This is... a friend of mine (my brother, sister, etc.)
+Introduce Someone Response -I'd like you to meet This is a friend of mine (my brother, sister, etc.) Have you met?

-- Have you met..?

 Nice (Glad, Pleased) to meet you